Bchamp21/DataAssistantProjects/README.md

-# FindABridge and Sentiment Analysis for Data Assistant
+## Sentiment Analysis for Data Assistant
-A Mobile Computing App using iOS
+Analysing the reviews of graduated students if the intent is positive or negative.